Why carry an IDP while driving in Austria?

 Top Destinations in the Country

 With a milestone of 46 million visitors recorded in 2019, Austria has always been famous for skiing options for all levels on snow-sure pistes, unrivaled après-ski, hospitality, and off-the-slope activities.
-But not just this, tourists are also drawn to this country because of their castles, palaces, and buildings, among other architectural works.
+But not just this, tourists are also drawn to this country because of its castles, palaces, and buildings, among other architectural works.
 These are just some of the reasons why people are drawn to visit Austria.

 Austria offers a wide diversity of sights and activities and is a brilliant destination for outdoor life enthusiasts.
 It’s no wonder Austria is the 12th most visited country in the world.
 As Austria’s capital city, Vienna's beautiful city center and historical buildings are some of the city's prime sights with magnificent architecture that leaves visitors in awe.